turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 Now that the changes are in the staging area, if we use `git status` to check the status of the repository again, there are now "changes to be committed".

 Commit the changes.
 For this commit, we added content to our `index.html` file, so the commit command (with message!) is: `git commit -m "Add HTML structure and h1 title"`
+Push your changes to the master branch by running: `git push origin master`

 #### The master branch